Finding Your First-Person Voice

 Teacher • Editor • First-Person Journalist

 I have long believed in the power of personal stories.
-But with the rise of digital fakery, striving for honesty in journalism and other forms of nonfiction now feels like a radical act.
+But with the rise of digital fakery, striving for honesty in personal fiction now feels like a radical act.
 It’s why I’m devoted to first-person journalism: storytelling that connects a personal voice with a rigorous approach to the facts.
 It’s why we all—readers, writers, journalists, photographers, filmmakers, podcasters, artists of all kinds—need to embrace true stories that really are true.

 Teacher & Author